catalinii/minisatip/README.md

 	eg: --satip-xml http://localhost:8080/desc.xml

 * -O --satip-tcp Use RTSP over TCP instead of UDP for data transport
- * -S --slave ADAPTER1,ADAPTER2-ADAPTER4[,..] - specify slave adapters
+ * -S --slave ADAPTER1,ADAPTER2-ADAPTER4[,..]:MASTER - specify slave adapters
-	* Allows specifying bonded adapters (multiple adapters connected with a splitter to the same LNB) Only one adapter needs to be master all others needs to have this parameter specified
+	* Allows specifying bonded adapters (multiple adapters connected with a splitter to the same LNB)
+	* This feature is used by FBC receivers and AXE to specify the source input of the adapter Only one adapter needs to be master all others needs to have this parameter specified
-	eg: -S 1-2
+	eg: -S 1-2:0
-	- specifies adapter 1 to 2 as slave, in this case adapter 0 can be the master that controls the LNB
+	- specifies adapter 1 to 2 as slave, in this case adapter 0 is the master that controls the LNB
 	- the slave adapter will not control the LNB polarity or band, but it will just change the internal frequency to tune to a different transponder
-	- in this way the master will be responsible for changing the LNB polarity and band
+	- if there is no adapter using this link, the slave will use master adapters frontend to change the LNB polarity and band
+	eg: -S 1-7:0 (default for DVB-S2 FBC)
+	- all 8 adapters use physical input A to tune
+	eg: -S 2-4:0,5-7:1
+	- adapters 2,3,4 use physical input A to tune, while 1,5,6,7 uses input B to tune, adapter 0 and 1 are masters

 * -t --cleanpsi clean the PSI from all CA information, the client will see the channel as clear if decrypted successfully